svalabs/terraform-provider-forgejo/README.md

 - `write:organization`
 - `write:repository`
 - `write:user`
-- Optional, for creating user repositories: `write:admin`
+- Optional, for managing users and user repositories: `write:admin`

 ## Developing & Contributing to the Provider